-Regina F. Graham is a Communications and Social Media Strategist with a variety of experience and expertise in the number one media market and local New York City government.
+Regina F. Graham is an award-winning Communications and Social Media Strategist with vast industry experience and expertise in the number one media market and local New York City government.

-Before jumping full throttle into communications, Regina worked for over ten years as an experienced multi-platform journalist who reported on hundreds of stories.
-The topics that she covered included politics, law enforcement, celebrity news, breaking news, sports, health, science and more.
+Prior to this position, Regina worked for over ten years as an experienced multi-platform journalist covering politics, law enforcement, celebrity news, breaking news, sports, health, science and more.

-She previously worked as a News Reporter at The Daily Mail, before being promoted to become the first African American woman to hold the title of Features Reporter.
+She previously worked as a News Reporter at The Daily Mail, before being promoted to become a Features Reporter.
 While at the The Daily Mail from 2015-2018, she reported on countless historical events and breaking news stories including: the Obama family post-White House, the 2016 Summer Olympic Games, the 2016 presidential election, various police shootings, Black Lives Matter protests, celebrity deaths (Carrie Fisher, Muhammad Ali, Debbie Reynolds and more), and terrorism both abroad and in the U.S.

 Regina previously worked at CBS Radio Network as a Producer writing original and breaking news stories for both television and radio station websites across the country.
 Before joining CBS Radio Network, she was a weekend CBS New York Plus digital channel Producer for WCBS Channel 2 in New York City.
 While in this role, she assisted in the primary coverage of the Empire State Building Shooting Spree, Hurricane Sandy, the Anthony Weiner Scandal, and the Rutgers Basketball Scandal.

 Before moving to New York in 2012, Regina worked for CNN in Los Angeles as an Assignment Desk Editor where she assisted in coordinating news content for over 900 television stations around the globe.
 During her time at CNN, she organized news teams for breaking news coverage, fact checked stories, sourced breaking news information and booked studio guests.
 She also held the same role at CNN’s headquarters in Atlanta, Georgia.